ArtBlnd/rename-future/README.md

 # rename-future
 You can name anonymous Future from async fn without dyn or Box!

+# PLEASE READ THIS
+THIS PROJECT NOT YET TESTED!
+DO NOT USE ON PRODUCTION!

 ## What is the problem of `async fn` and its returning `Future`?
 The return type of `async fn` is anonymous. means, it is really hard to move around `Future` of `async fn` unless `type_alias_impl_trait` stabilizes. for example, most `Service` design requires `Future` as associated type.